SaschaC/datasciencecoursera/Getting and cleaning data/Week 3/CodeBook.md

 feature

-&nbspFactor indicating the mean and standard (Std) deviation variables estimated from &nbspthe features from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ &nbspand tGyro-XYZ (see features_info.txt in the project data folder).
+Factor indicating the mean and standard (Std) deviation variables estimated from pthe features from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ (see features_info.txt in the project data folder).

 activityName